Five years on and sexual assault still has a home on campus. What now? - Honi Soit

 CW: This article explores themes of sexual assault and harassment, racism and institutional betrayal.

-When the results of the first nationally-coordinated survey on student safety were released in 2017, they confirmed what many on campus had long known: that our universities were host to widespread sexual assault and harassment.
+When the results of the first nationally-coordinated survey on student safety were released in 2017, they confirmed what many had long known: that our universities were host to widespread sexual assault and harassment.
 Subsequent reporting later uncovered a culture of hazing and misogyny in residential colleges, drawing the focus of a growing global movement against rape culture to our campus.

 In the time since, the University of Sydney commissioned an investigation into the cultural of its colleges, known as the Broderick Report, committing to fully implementing its recommendations.
 High school curriculums and, more recently, state legislation recognised affirmative consent.
-Public attention platformed the stories of those who have experienced harassment, destigmatising conversations around sex and sexual violence.
+The stories of those who have experienced harassment garnered public attention, platforming and destigmatising conversations around sex and sexual violence.

 Institutions were, at last, beginning to acknowledge their historical role as wilfully blind bystanders, committing to act on the needs of those who have experienced assault, sometimes referred to as survivors.

 Then in March this year, the ANU’s Social Research Centre released the 2021 National Student Safety Survey (NSSS).
-The findings were clear: Our University had inadequately responded to the endemic sexual violence on campus.
+The findings are clear: Our University had inadequately responded to the sexual violence endemic on campus.
 Five years on and nothing has appreciably changed.
-1 in 6 students, the survey showed, have been sexually harassed since starting university.
-An even greater proportion of students, more than 1 in 4, reported being harassed in their student accommodation.
+1 in 6 students, the survey shows, have been sexually harassed since starting university.
+An even greater proportion of students, more than 1 in 4, report being harassed in their student accommodation.

 But how?
-A module on affirmative consent was a prerequisite for incoming students.
-The Broderick Report was published, with formal action purportedly being taken by the colleges.
-Awareness of sexual violence was now, arguably, ubiquitous.
-Yet the revelation that harassment is still so rife came as no surprise to student unions, who have long been stressing the need for universities to take further action.
+A module on affirmative consent is a prerequisite for incoming students.
+The Broderick Report is public, with formal action purportedly being taken by the colleges.
+Awareness of sexual violence is now, arguably, ubiquitous.
+Yet the revelation that harassment is still so rife comes as no surprise to student unions, who have long stressed the need for universities to take further action.

 In the wake of the most recent NSSS, and with the issue of student safety once again on the agenda, how do we avoid the same mistakes?
 What do we change when nothing changes?